shankachu/flatmates_bill_python/README.md

-# geometry_game_python
+# flatmates_bill_python
-A simple game coded in python to let user check his/her guess point is in a rectangle area
+A simple app to let flatmates to split their bill for their expenses